Nuclear power in the UK

 With investors worldwide explicitly retreating from nuclear power because of its unwieldly costs, the government must too face facts: nuclear power does not add up in an era of cheap renewables.

-But the UK government has apparently not learned any lessons.
-It is now consulting on a proposed new finance model for subsidising new nuclear projects.
-The Regulated Asset Base (RAB) model would involve consumers paying upfront for building the power plants through their energy bills (this model would not apply to Hinkley Point C, but would be used for future projects).
-But whether the public pays in advance of energy production starting, or afterwards, new nuclear will still cost the public billions of pounds more than renewables.
+But the UK government has apparently not learned any lessons and is now considering a new finance model for subsidising new nuclear projects.
+The Regulated Asset Base (RAB) model would involve consumers paying a surcharge on their electricity bills to pay for new nuclear power plants, exposing them to the huge cost over-runs typically associated with nuclear construction projects.
+Whether the public pays in advance of energy production starting, or afterwards, new nuclear will still cost billions of pounds more than renewables.

 Nuclear power production is inherently dangerous, as it can lead to cancer clusters in the surrounding areas around power stations and potentially catastrophic disasters or accidents.
 Even small exposures to radiation can be harmful.

 For example, over 40 epidemiology studies world-wide show increased leukaemia rates among children living near nuclear power stations.
 Yet the government and the nuclear industry continue to refute these findings and resist their implications.
 This response can be compared to the denials of an association between lung cancer and smoking in the 1960s, or in the more recent past between man-made CO2 emissions and global warming.

 And this is from routine emissions.
 Nuclear accidents are more serious and have disastrous effects.
 Many thousands of people died or became ill from radiation poisoning after the Chernobyl nuclear disaster.
 In the early hours of 26th April 1986, one of the four reactors at the Chernobyl nuclear power station in what is now Ukraine went out of control while engineers were running safety tests.
 A power surge led to a violent explosion.
 The subsequent graphite fire which lasted for 10 days emitted radioactivity across Europe.